nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 * **internal** – visible only inside a *same assembly*, or *friendly assembly*
 * **protected internal** – visible only inside a *same assembly*, or *friendly assembly*, only for *inherited types*

-* Modifiers are used for limitting access to *implementation details* of a class.
+* Modifiers are used for limiting access to *implementation details* of a class.
-* Therefore, they ensures *encapsulation* and leads to safe code.
+* Therefore, they ensure *encapsulation* and leads to safe code.
-* If modifier is ommited, the most restrictive one is used.
+* If a modifier is omitted, the most restrictive one is used.
 * **Use them!!!**

 +++